Questions and Answers About Laetrile/Amygdalin

 - In 1982, a phase II study with 175 patients looked at which types of cancer might benefit from treatment with amygdalin.
 Most of the patients in this study had breast, colon, or lung cancer.
 Amygdalin was given by injection for 21 days, followed by oral maintenance therapy using doses and procedures similar to those in the phase I study.
 Vitamins and pancreatic enzymes were also given as part of a metabolic therapy program that also included dietary changes.
 One stomach cancer patient showed a decrease in tumor size, which was maintained for 10 weeks while the patient was on amygdalin therapy.
 In about half of the patients, cancer had grown at the end of the treatment.
 Cancer had grown in all patients 7 months after completing treatment.
 Some patients reported an improvement in their ability to work or do other activities, and other patients said their symptoms improved.
 These improvements, however, did not last after treatment ended.

-The side effects of laetrile treatment are like the symptoms of cyanide poisoning.
-These symptoms include:
+The side effects of laetrile treatment are like the signs and symptoms of cyanide poisoning.
+These include:

 The side effects of laetrile appear to depend on the way it is given.
-More severe side effects develop when laetrile is given by mouth than when it is given by injection.
+Side effects are more severe when laetrile is given by mouth than when it is given by injection.
 These side effects may be increased by:

 - Eating raw almonds or crushed fruit pits.